 It also helps to preserve the creaminess of the coffee, as well as its natural sugars.
 As a result, cooling down a Moka pot after brewing is essential for making a great cup of coffee.

-However, it is important to do so carefully, as the pot can be very hot.
+It is important to do so carefully, as the pot can be very hot.

 The best way to cool it down is to run it under cold water for a few seconds, being careful not to splash any water into the coffee.
 Then, simply let it sit for a minute or two before serving.

-Tips and Tricks for Using a Moka Pot
+6 Simple Steps for Using a Moka Pot

 If you’re a coffee lover, there’s a good chance you’ve tried moka pot coffee.
 This rich, flavorful brew is made using a special coffee pot that brewers have been using for centuries.